Understanding and Treating Cystic Acne

 Babies can be born with blackheads.
 These blemishes are distressing to the new parents, but they usually go away in a few weeks.
 When the baby has been exposed to some chemical that alters the immune system, however, the blackhead can trap bacteria inside the skin and cause a cyst to form.

 Hispanic teens and adults of both sexes are much more likely to get cystic acne than people of northern European descent.
 Actually, one does not have to have a Hispanic surname or Hispanic ancestors to have an elevated risk of acne.
-Dermatologists term the type of skin that gets “Hispanic” acne Fitzpatrick Skin Types IV and V. This is skin that is beige to dark brown that takes a tan but very seldom burns.
+Dermatologists term the type of skin that gets “Hispanic” acne Fitzpatrick Skin Types IV and V. This is skin that is beige to dark brown2 that takes a tan but very seldom burns.

 By “African” skin, dermatologists really mean Fitzpatrick Skin Type VI.
 This is black skin that never burns.
 Most people who have black skin only get cystic acne on the face.
-When cystic acne occurs elsewhere on the body, it is a telltale sign of another condition that is most common among people of African heritage, sarcoidosis.
+When cystic acne occurs elsewhere on the body, it is a telltale sign of another condition that is common among people of African heritage3, sarcoidosis.
 Blacks and Whites get acne about the same rate, although Blacks typically develop acne in response to changes in sex hormones, while Whites typically develop acne in response to stress hormones.

 White people can get cystic acne, too.
 Unlike people of African heritage, people of European heritage usually develop cystic acne on the back and chest, not on the face.
 In Whites, cystic acne on the face is a sign of immune deficiency disease.

 Women of all races can develop persistent acne with polycystic ovarian syndrome, or PCOS.
 In PCOS, acne is due to overproduction of testosterone by the ovaries, but it is not exclusively due to the overproduction of testosterone by the ovaries.
-Growth hormone also affects the condition of the skin.
+Growth hormone also affects the condition of the skin4.
 Ironically, the women who are working hardest to control their PCOS by natural means are the women who are most likely to develop cystic acne.
 This is due to the fact that fasting diets are used to bring down blood sugar levels to bring down testosterone levels, and growth hormone levels increase during fasting.

 What Can Be Done About Cystic Acne?